Xian (Taoism)

-A xian (仙 (僊, xiān, hsien)) is any manner of immortal or mythical being within the Taoist pantheon or Chinese folklore. has often been translated into English as "immortal" or "wizard".
+A ' (仙 (仙, 僊, xiān, hsien)) is any manner of immortal or mythical being within the Taoist pantheon or Chinese folklore. has often been translated into English as 'transcendent', 'immortal', or 'wizard'.

-Traditionally, xian refers to entities who have attained immortality and supernatural or magical abilities later in life, with a connection to the heavenly realms inaccessible to mortals.
+Traditionally, refers to entities who have attained immortality and supernatural or magical abilities later in life, with a connection to the heavenly realms inaccessible to mortals.
 This is often achieved through spiritual self-cultivation, alchemy, or worship by others.
 This is different from the gods (deities) in Chinese mythology and Taoism.

-Xian is also used as a descriptor to refer to often benevolent figures of great historical, spiritual and cultural significance.
-The Quanzhen School of Taoism defined xiān in various ways, including a metaphorical sense meaning a good or principled person.
+is also used as a descriptor to refer to often benevolent figures of great historical, spiritual and cultural significance.
+The Quanzhen School of Taoism defined in various ways, including a metaphorical sense meaning a good or principled person.

-Xian have been venerated from ancient times to the modern day in a variety of ways across different cultures and religious sects in China.
+have been venerated from ancient times to the modern day in a variety of ways across different cultures and religious sects in China.